Muscle Group Series: Leg Workouts

 This exercise can also be done on a leg press machine by simply putting the balls of the feet on the moving platform and extending one leg out.
 Then, rather than bending your knees as you would do for a leg press, keep your legs extended and create small movements by flexing one ankle at a time, pressing with the balls of your feet.

 You can also do it on the floor by holding a weight (or not) and rising onto your toes and back down slowly.

 Ankle Roll (Calves)

-The ankle roll is a very easy and yet very effective calf exercise.
-One foot should stay on the ground and the other should be lifted up several inches.
-The lifted foot should move in a circular motion with the rotation occurring at the ankle.
-For some individuals it is helpful to imagine that the ball of the foot is trying to draw as big a circle as it can.
-The larger the circle, the more one’s hamstring muscles are working.
+The ankle roll is a very easy and effective calf exercise.
+Begin standing upright or seated in a chair.
+Place one foot flat on the ground beneath you, and lift your other foot up so that you can rotate your ankle around.
+Move your lifted foot in a circular motion with the rotation occurring at the ankle.
+It is helpful to imagine your foot drawing a big circle.
+The larger the circle, the more your calf will work.

 Some of these workouts require specific fitness machines.
 If you can’t get into a gym, don’t fret, there are plenty of body-weight exercises that you can do from anywhere.
 However, fitness machines often help isolate and optimize a specific movement and muscle group, which can result in a more efficient and targeted workout.
 Fortunately, we have over 30 Chuze Fitness Centers across four states, each equipped with top-tier exercise equipment machines and spaces to help you accomplish your fitness goals.

 Ani is the Vice President of Fitness at Chuze Fitness and oversees the group fitness and team training departments.
 She’s had a 25+ year career in club management, personal training, group exercise and instructor training.
 Ani lives with her husband and son in San Diego, CA and loves hot yoga, snowboarding and all things wellness.